SmartableAI/diablo4/_news/2023-02-24-get-access-to-an-early-beta-window-when-you-preorder-diablo-4.md

 ---
 category: news
 title: "Get access to an early beta window when you preorder 'Diablo 4'"
-excerpt: "Blizzard's Diablo franchise is getting its next installment.
-'Diablo 4' comes out on June 6, 2023, and you can check out the early beta if you preorder now."
+excerpt: "Return to Sanctuary and face off against Lilwith the newest installment in the Diablo franchise, Diablo 4.
+The highly anticipated game comes out this summer, on June 6, 2023, but preorders have ..."
 publishedDateTime: 2023-02-24T09:24:00Z
 originalUrl: "https://www.usatoday.com/story/money/reviewed/2023/02/24/how-preorder-diablo-4-get-access-march-beta/11308100002/"
 webUrl: "https://www.usatoday.com/story/money/reviewed/2023/02/24/how-preorder-diablo-4-get-access-march-beta/11308100002/"